bozenalabs/rain_radar/README.md

 Ive made a docker file for it.

-I start the container with docker compose. then i launch vscode to attach to the container. in the container I have setup vscode similar to: https://paulbupejr.com/raspberry-pi-pico-windows-development/ I left the cmake kit as unspecified.
-And selected the rain radar target.
-Then Cmake build command works. put the pico into bootloader and copy over `docker cp 2e933ce5c2cc:/home/appuser/pico/rain_radar_app/build/rain_radar.uf2 /media/my_user/RPI-RP2`

 The `Serial Monitor` extension from microsoft works even in the container and I can see the printfs from the board.
 Getting the serial monitor to work reliable is a little tricky: